CodeSpeedrun/CSharpSpeedrun.fr/07_OOP/Records/Records 101.md

 ### Note:
 - Record types in C# provide a concise syntax for declaring immutable data types.
 - Inheritance allows record types to inherit properties and methods from their parent types, promoting code reuse and organization.
-- Renaming variables, classes, and methods is essential to avoid plagiarism and maintain originality in code.
 - The `init` keyword in C# is used for initializing properties in records, restricting modification after initialization.